rohitgang/457---Groacery-Baggin-1A/README.txt

 * Bag.java - source file, builds the bag objects with the proper attributes.
 * State.java - source file, builds the states containing bag and item objects.
 * InvalidFileFormatException.java - source file, handles the exceptions in the programs.
-* Driver.java - driver file, calls the item.java, bag.java, state.java and InvalidFileFormatException.java to start the process and find solutions using either breadth first or depth first.
+* Driver.java - driver file, calls the item.java, bag.java, state.java and InvalidFileFormatException.jav
+  a to start the process and find solutions using either breadth first or depth first.

 COMPILING AND RUNNING: